By Dr Charlotte Russell, Clinical Psychologist

 Manchester Art Gallery

 Just on the edge of St Peter’s square, Manchester Art Gallery is an interesting place to spend a couple of hours.
-They have a range of exhibits that vary.
+They have a range of exhibits so it is possible to choose what interests you.
+Entry is free with a donation suggested but this is not obligatory.
 The café is also a great place for a coffee or lunch.

 People’s Museum